 “Amy Winehouse – Back to Black” is a 2018 documentary chronicling the creation of the singer’s 2006 breakthrough album.
 The documentary focuses on Amy’s creative and musical genius in regards to the aforementioned album rather than focusing on her troubled relationship and drug abuse issues.
 This article will help understand Amy’s inspiration behind an album that subjects itself to some very dark themes.

-The “Popular and Controversial Pop Star” Amy Winehouse whose real name is Amy Jade Winehouse was born in September 14, 1982 in Chase Farm Hospital located in the suburb of Southgate London, England.
-She was born to a Jewish Family.
+The controversial pop star, whose real name is Amy Jade Winehouse, was born on September 14, 1982 in Southgate London, England to a Jewish Family.

-Amy’s Father, Mitchell Winehouse, was a window panel installer and a taxi driver at the same time while her Mother, Janis Winehouse was a pharmacist.
-Amy’s ancestors were Polish and Russian Jewish immigrant to London, England.
+Amy’s Father, Mitchell Winehouse, was both a window panel installer and a taxi driver while her Mother, Janis was a pharmacist.
+Her family descended from Poland and Russia as Jewish immigrants to London.

 Amy Winehouse’s grandmother (on her Father’s side) was heavily involved in Jazz music.
 She was romantically involved with legendary British Jazz musician, Ronnie Scott.
 Moreover, Amy grew up listening to the music of Sarah Vaughan and James Taylor.

 Amy began drinking when she was 9 years old.
 One of the major causes for this was her parents’ separation.
 She would spend weekdays with her mother and weekends with her father and his girlfriend.
 As a result of the divorce, there was a lack of parental guidance and she became very troubled and depressed.